Business Structures: Everything You Need to Know

 Simply put, a partnership is a sole proprietorship with more two or more members.
 There are no legal documents or fees that need to pay to the government as a partnership.
 If you start a business with someone else, you have entered into a partnership.
 For tax purposes, the partnership split in revenue is recognized on that person's tax return.
 Each partner is personally liable for their share of the business' debt and other legal obligations.

 Corporations are complex and expensive business structures.
 It's considered a separate legal entity which offers personal protection for owners from legal or financial liabilities.
 Filing a corporation does require a lot of paperwork and continued fees and documentation.
 One of the benefits to a corporation includes the ability to raise capital by selling stocks, or ownership of the corporation.

 A Limited Liability Company (LLC) is the newest business structure in America.
 It was created as a hybrid entity designation that affords owners personal protection similar to a corporation and the tax benefits are given to partnerships and sole proprietorships.
 What makes the LLC unique is that it's a separate legal entity.
 Because it's independent of its owners, the members are not personally responsible for debt obligations of that business, even if it files bankruptcy.
 Owners also get to recognize company revenue and expenses on their personal income tax.

 If you need help with understanding business structures, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.